aaron1-z/Vizuara-nanoKimi-Challenge/README.md

 # Vizuara-nanoKimi-Challenge
-Of course.
-Here is a professional and comprehensive README.md file for your GitHub repository.
-Just copy and paste this into the README.md file on GitHub, and then fill in the bracketed [...] information with your final numbers and the link to your repository.

 nanoKimi: A Minimalist Implementation of a Kimi-K2-Inspired Architecture

 This repository contains the source code and analysis for nanoKimi, a minimal, single-file implementation of a Kimi-K2-inspired transformer.
 This project was completed as a submission for the Vizuara Research Wing Research Challenge.